suporterfid/smartreader-demo/README.md

 ## Contributing

-Contributions to the DPP project are welcome.
+Contributions to the project are welcome.
 Please ensure you follow the coding standards and write tests for new features.

 ## WARRANTY DISCLAIMER